Sidkjr/ErrorhandlingEth-AVAX/README.md

 ### Executing program

-To run this program, you can use Remix, or simply run the tests.
+To run this program, you can use Remix IDE.
 ## Run tests

-- First clone/Download this repo and cd into the folder.
+- First Download/Copy the `ErrorHandling.sol` file.
-- In the command line - type: `npm install`.
+- Compile the solidity file in Remix IDE.
-- then finally run - `npx hardhat test`.
+- Deploy the contract and then you will be able to call the functions.

 ## Authors